 So how do things add up?
 Which of the two cameras – the Canon 60D or the Fujifilm X-E3 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 60D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.